Amazon Prime Early Access Sale: 11 best deals on items you were going to buy anyway at October Prime Day | CNN Underscored

 If you're running low on blades for your Venus razor, why not add these white tea and coconut razor blades to your cart?

-For just over $10, you can pick up this biodegradable dish soap that comes in a pack of 3 and will cut through grease to leave your dishes clean.
+For just over $10, you can pick up this biodegradable dish soap that comes in a pack of three and will cut through grease to leave your dishes clean.

 This nourishing lip mask is formulated with coconut oil, shea butter and murumuru oil to moisturize lips overnight.